earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Homework submission

 #### Produce a final report on the 2013 Floods

 Create a new `R markdown `document.
-Name it: lastName-firstInitial-floodreport.Rmd Within your Rmd document, carefully compose a report that summarizes what you have learned about the 2013 Colorado flood event.
+Name it: **lastName-firstInitial-floodreport.Rmd** Within your `.Rmd` document, carefully compose a report that summarizes what you have learned about the 2013 Colorado flood event.
 Use all of the plots that you have created in the first 3 weeks of the class in your report as listed below.

-When you are done with your report, use knitr to convert it to PDF format.
-You will submit both the .Rmd file and the .pdf file.
+When you are done with your report, use `knitr` to convert it to `PDF` format (note: if you did not get knitr working it is ok if you create an html document and export it to pdf as we demonstrated in class).
+You will submit both the `.Rmd` file and the `.pdf` file.
 Be sure to name your files as instructed above!

 Include the following parts in your report: